Image

 Pastoral care is the responsibility of the whole school community.
 The way we talk, interact and teach all contribute to the quality of our care.
 To ensure all of our students are appropriately supported we have structures in place to make sure everyone in our community thrives.
 For our students from Pre-School through to Sixth Form, there is regular communication with parents.

-Across all year groups contact books and the use of the student diary is paramount.
+Across all year groups the student diary is paramount.
 Email, phone calls and the occasional meeting are also encouraged.
 In addition to the regular parents’ evenings, there are pastoral information evenings to ensure the school is working with parents on issues of pastoral care and academic progress.

 Elizabeth College is committed to providing a holistic education for all our students and see our academic and pastoral work as interrelated and complementary.
 We believe it is vital that, alongside achieving their academic potential, our students learn skills and have experiences that enable them to thrive and flourish during the school day, away from school and in the years beyond Elizabeth College.